 The Directors confirmed that they have complied with the code provision A.6.5 of the CG Code on the Directors' training.
-During the year ended 31st December, 2014, the following Directors have participated in continuous professional development by attending seminars or reading materials on the following topics to develop and refresh their knowledge and skills and provided a record of training to the Company:
+During the year ended 31st December, 2015, the following Directors have participated in continuous professional development by attending seminars or reading materials on the following topics to develop and refresh their knowledge and skills and provided a record of training to the Company:

 Directors Topics on training covered (Note)

 Executive Directors:

-Mr. Au Tat Wai (Chief Executive Officer) (a), (d)
+Mr. Au Tat Wai (Chief Executive Officer) (c)

 Mr. Choy Kai Sing (a), (b), (c), (d)

-Mr. Ho Hon Chung, Ivan (a), (d)
+Mr. Ho Hon Chung, Ivan (c)

-Mr. Tang Tsz Man, Philip (a)

 Non-executive Director:

-Mr. Fung Wa Ko (a)
+Mr. Fung Wa Ko (c)

 Independent Non-executive Directors:

-Mr. Fung Siu Kit, Ronny (a), (d)
+Mr. Fung Siu Kit, Ronny (b)

-Mr. Leung Chi Hung (a), (b), (d)
+Mr. Leung Chi Hung (a), (b), (c)

-Mr. Tse Yuen Ming (a), (b), (c), (d)
+Mr. Tse Yuen Ming (a), (b)

 Notes:

+(a) corporate governance

+(b) regulatory

+(c) managerial